 “I’m creative and hardworking”

-This phrase is so overused, especially by junior banking professionals in Asia, that it suggests a lack of creativity in the drafting of your CV.
-“I think candidates don’t reflect on whether these clichéd words add value or have any relevance,” says Lynne Roeder, managing director of recruiters Hays in Singapore.
+This phrase is so overused, especially by junior banking professionals in Asia, that it suggests a lack of creativity in the drafting of your resume.
+“I think candidates don’t reflect on whether these clichéd words add value or have any relevance,” says Grant Torrens, regional director of recruiters Hays in Singapore.
 “Only express the factual and measurable aspects of your experience.
 ‘Managed 150 full-time employees across five teams, with five direct vice-president reports’ is much better than writing that you’re a ‘seasoned’ or ‘hardworking’ leader.”

 “I efficiently and effectively….”